 Members of a Staff Class within the Staff Constituency may elect any of their number to be a Staff Governor for that Staff Class.

-If contested, the election shall be by secret ballot using the electoral system specified at Annex 5 or as otherwise may be specified in regulations made by the Secretary of State from time to time (“the Election Scheme”).
+If contested, the election shall be by secret ballot using the single transferable voting method in accordance with the Election Scheme.

 The Election Scheme, (including the specified forms of and periods for declarations to be made by candidates standing for office as a Governor, or by Members as a condition of voting and the process if the election is uncontested) is set out in Annex 5.

-The Council of Governors may review the distribution of Staff Governor seats amongst the Staff Classes of the Staff Constituency to ensure that the distribution remains proportionate to the number of staff employed by the Trust in each of those Staff Classes.
-If in the opinion of the Council of Governors the said distribution is no longer reasonably proportionate, the Council of Governors may propose to the Board of Directors a reallocation of the distribution of seats amongst the Staff Classes of the Staff Constituency, and the Board of Directors with the prior consent of Monitor and having first consulted with the Council of Governors on any proposal, may amend the Constitution.
-The first such review shall be conducted within 12 months of the fourth anniversary of the Trust’s authorisation and every 4 years thereafter.

-Primary Care Trust Governors
+Commissioner Governors

-The PCT (Primary Care Trust) Governors are to be appointed by (1) NHS Buckinghamshire (the Buckinghamshire PCT) and (2) NHS Oxfordshire (the Oxfordshire PCT) .
-The Chair of the Trust shall invite the Chairs of the PCTs each to appoint one such Governor.
-The absence of any such invitation shall not preclude any such Primary Care Trust from appointing its PCT Governor.
+The Commissioner Governors are to be appointed by (1) Oxfordshire Clinical Commissioning Group and (2) Chiltern Clinical Commissioning Group.
+The Chair of the Trust shall invite the Chairs of the commissioners each to appoint one such Governor.
+The absence of any such invitation shall not preclude any such commissioner from appointing its Commissioner Governor.

 Local Authority Governors